No vendetta, Bagga arrested for stoking communal tension, inciting violence in Punjab, claims AAP | Politics

 Since the BJP has always ''intimidated and threatened'' its rivals using the police and other agencies, it feels the rest of the parties have also become like it when ''any work is done impartially'', he added.

-The AAP leader listed a number of cases registered against Bagga since 2011 and said he has ''a dossier like a big criminal''.
+The AAP leader listed several cases registered against Bagga since 2011 and said he has ''a dossier like a big criminal''.

 Bharadwaj on Thursday alleged the BJP was behind the clashes between two groups in Punjab's Patiala district, claiming that the special investigation team set up by the Bhagwant Mann government will soon come up with a ''big revelation'' in this connection.